gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📘 COA/▶️✔️ Tutorial_COA One Shot (GATE Wallah).md

 **3. Control Hazard / Branch Difficulty**

-- Occurs due to branch or jump instructions that change the flow of control, causing incorrect instruction fetch.
+- Occurs due to branch or jump instructions that change the flow of control, ==causing incorrect instruction fetch==.

 **Solutions:**